Financial Inclusion. Housing.

 With effort and focus, much more can be done.
 If 20% of the crossborder funding currently deployed towards financial inclusion were to be steadily steered towards housing, it would have a meaningful impact in the housing needs for some 100 million people.
 The scale of such an undertaking would also have large knock-on effects, from greater emphasis on the legal foundations needed for healthy housing markets, such as stronger property rights and land registries, to large-scale changes in building practices, including improved energy efficiency and disaster resilience.
 And finally, such housing investment would likely have large positive impacts on local economic growth.

 These are impacts that are worth working towards.
 That is why we at e-MFP are making 2017 the Year of Housing.
-In addition to the European Microfinance Award on “Microfinance for Housing” to be launched later this year, we’ll be featuring additional events and publications on the topic throughout the year.
+In addition to the European Microfinance Award on “Microfinance for Housing” launching in April, we’ll be featuring additional events and publications on the topic throughout the year.

 Will you join us?